Terry Cook (rugby league, born 1965): Playing career

 Cook made his first-grade debut for the Gold Coast in Round 2, 1991, losing 26-8 to the Manly-Warringah Sea Eagles.
 Cook spent four years at the Gold Coast, during which time the club finished last in 1991, 1992 and 1993.

 In 1995, Cook joined the newly-admitted South Queensland side and also represented the Queensland team that unexpectedly won the State of Origin series against New South Wales 3-0.
 Prior to the series beginning, sections of the media had labelled the Queenslanders “Fatty’s Nevilles”, the nickname given to the team under inexperienced coach Paul “Fatty” Vautin with the side of “Neville Nobodies” seen as no chance of even winning a game, let alone taking the shield.

 Cook played one further season with South Queensland before departing the club at the end of 1996, with the Crushers finishing in last place.

 Cook then went on to play with the Norths Devils in the Queensland Cup in 1997, and in 2010 was still playing C-Grade rugby league for Pittsworth at the age of 44.

 Post playing

 In 2016, Cook became a commentator for the Toowoomba Rugby League show on radio station Power FM.
 He is part of the OBee and Cookie Call team.
+He also owns and operates the Jondaryan Hotel.